 Unilever invites applicants to a Discovery Centre day which consists of a series of meetings, including a team meeting with other candidates and a short meeting with senior management to discuss a business case study.
 You won't be asked to give a presentation and there won't be an interview.

-Procter & Gamble does not run an assessment centre, but instead uses online tests to assess your attitude to work, interests and experience.
+P&G does not run an assessment centre, but instead uses online tests to assess your attitude to work, interests and experience.
 You can then expect to have one-on-one or panel interviews – which could be online, over the phone or in person.

 Kerry Group’s assessment centres vary depending on the business function you’ve applied to.
-You’ll be invited to complete three activities: a presentation exercise, a group discussion exercise and a competency-based final round interview.
-The presentation and group discussion exercises are situational – in other words, they explore how you would respond to situations you might come across on the job.
+You’ll be invited to complete three activities: a presentation exercise, a group discussion exercise and an interview, which is largely values-based.

 Assessment centre exercises for consumer goods roles